alexhernandezgarcia/alexhernandezgarcia.github.io/slides/pasteur-visit-jun25.md

 --

-&rarr; Need for .highlight2[efficient search and generalisation] of underlying structure.
+&rarr; Need for .highlight2[efficient search and generalisation].

 --

-.highlight1[Challenge]: underspecification of objective functions or metrics.
+.highlight1[Challenge]: underspecification of objective functions or properties.

 --